 This work was made at an Soviet era institution that houses young girls marked with disabilities, and carries them into adulthood in isolation.
 Drake actively collaborated with the residents, drawing ideas from cliche and fairy tale, and following their joint aspirations while passing time in the seclusion of the institution.
 Nature, objects found on the premises of the orphanage, and the thick walls surrounding the facility became vehicles for exploring questions about control, freedom, imagination, and the construction of normal female behavior.

 The artwork that opens and closes the book was made over the pages of a book about Taras Shevchenko, a 19th century Ukrainian artist, ethnographer, serf, peasant, poet and imprisoned political figure who is widely revered today.
-Drake invited the women to paint on the artwork made by Shevchenko and his male contemporaries.
-In doing so, the women became artists, creators, ethnographers, and designers themselves.
-The power to revise a piece of art history has, in a sense, been put in the hands of a group of women who remain largely invisible.
+Drake invited the women to paint on the artwork made by Shevchenko and his male contemporaries, re-imaging the published pages of history.
+In doing so they became artists, creators, ethnographers, and designers themselves.

 The images were made between 2014 and 2016, but Drake's involvement with the women began years earlier when she was living in the region and first met and photographed them as children.
 She returned in 2014, expecting that the girls would have graduated out of the orphanage, but found most of them still living there.